eclipse-tractusx/managed-identity-wallet/README.md

 Within the development setup the Keycloak is initially prepared with the values in `./dev-assets/dev-containers/keycloak`.
 The realm could also be manually added and configured at http://localhost:8081 via the "Add realm" button.
-It can be for example named `catenax`.
+It can be for example named `localkeycloak`.
 Also add an additional client, e.g. named `ManagedIdentityWallets` with *valid redirect url* set to `http://localhost:8080/*`.
 The roles
  * add_wallets